-- 1. We may make changes to the terms and conditions applying to your cover (including your premiums) or cancel your cover if: - you don't tell us about changes to any of the answers you or the person covered gave in the application, or to information provided in relation to your application, between the date it was completed and the date we assume risk on your cover, - the person covered doesn't provide their consent for us to ask for medical information within six months of the start of your cover from any doctor they have consulted about their physical or mental health to check the accuracy of any statement made in, or in connection with, your application, - any question answered or any statement made in, or in connection with, your application is inaccurate or misleading and this affects our decision on the cover we're willing to provide, - you make a claim and we find that you or the person covered haven't told us something that affects your cover, or - you don't keep your premiums up-to-date. - 2.
-We may make changes to the terms and conditions applying to your cover (including your premiums) that we reasonably consider are proportionate in the circumstances if, because of a change in legislation, regulation or established practice in relation to such legislation or regulations, or any relevant change or circumstance beyond our control: - it becomes impracticable or impossible to give full effect to the terms and conditions applying to your cover,
+1. We may make changes to the terms and conditions applying to your cover (including your premiums) or cancel your cover if:

+you don't tell us about changes to any of the answers you or the person covered gave in the application, or to information provided in relation to your application, between the date it was completed and the date we assume risk on your cover,

+- the person covered doesn't provide their consent for us to ask for medical information within six months of the start of your cover from any doctor they have consulted about their physical or mental health to check the accuracy of any statement made in, or in connection with, your application, - any question answered or any statement made in, or in connection with, your application is inaccurate or misleading and this affects our decision on the cover we're willing to provide, - you make a claim and we find that you or the person covered haven't told us something that affects your cover, - you don't provide us with the information we request to verify the identity of any person, organisation or bank account required under legislation or regulation within 12 weeks of the date your plan starts, or - you don't keep your premiums up-to-date.

+2. We may make changes to the terms and conditions applying to your cover (including your premiums) that we reasonably consider are proportionate in the circumstances if, because of a change in legislation, regulation or established practice in relation to such legislation or regulations, or any relevant change or circumstance beyond our control:

-- failing to make the change could, in our reasonable opinion, result in Royal London's policyholders not being treated fairly, or - the way that we're taxed or the way that the plan that your cover is under is taxed is changed. - 3.
-We may make changes to the terms and conditions applying to your cover (including your premiums) that we reasonably consider won't adversely affect you.
-These may include, for example, changes needed to reflect new services or features that we wish to make available to you. - 4.
-We may make changes to the terms and conditions applying to your cover (including your premiums) if we become aware of any error or omission in this plan details booklet.
+- it becomes impracticable or impossible to give full effect to the terms and conditions applying to your cover, - failing to make the change could, in our reasonable opinion, result in Royal London's policyholders not being treated fairly, or - the way that we're taxed or the way that the plan that your cover is under is taxed is changed.

+3. We may make changes to the terms and conditions applying to your cover (including your premiums) that we reasonably consider won't adversely affect you.
+These may include, for example, changes needed to reflect new services or features that we wish to make available to you.

+4. We may make changes to the terms and conditions applying to your cover (including your premiums) if we become aware of any error or omission in this plan details booklet.
 We'll only make such changes to bring the plan details booklet into line with your cover summary or the key facts document relevant to your cover.